opensearch-project/OpenSearch/CONTRIBUTING.md

 ### Feature Requests

 If you've thought of a way that RENAMEME could be better, we want to hear about it.
-We track feature requests using Github, so please feel free to open an issue  RENAMEME issue link which describes the feature you would like to see, why you need it, and how it should work.
+We track feature requests using GitHub, so please feel free to open an issue  RENAMEME issue link which describes the feature you would like to see, why you need it, and how it should work.

 ### Documentation Changes